JusCezari/doughnutIt/README.md

 doughnutIt
 ==========

-Jquery plugin using Chart.js to create awesome Doughnuts Charts with some text inside and around it.
-Originally used in an academic system of Unochapecó, it can be helpful for someone.
+Jquery plugin using Chart.js to create awesome Doughnuts Charts with some text inside and around it

+"First commit" - 14/01/2014
+Added files to the repository, development still in progress.